-Trichomycosis, also known as trichobacteriosis, is a bacterial infection that mainly occurs in the underarm hairs.
-In rare cases, the infection can occur elsewhere, such as in the pubic hair or the hair between the buttocks.
+Trichomycosis, also known as trichobacteriosis, is a bacterial infection that mainly occurs in underarm hair.
+In rare cases, the infection can occur elsewhere, such as pubic hair or hair between the buttocks.

 The main symptom of trichomycosis is colored nodules on the hair shaft, which may make the hair appear thicker.
 However, some people experience no symptoms from the infection.

 Anyone who suspects that they have trichomycosis should see a doctor or dermatologist for a diagnosis.

 Some people may need antibiotics to treat trichomycosis.